 I’m big on horizontal framing.
 I believe in the horizontal frame because it mimics cinematography, which mimics eyesight, which is, in turn, oriented to the horizon itself.
 A horizon within a rectangle readily accommodates the placement of the subject and other compositional elements within the frame—foreground, mid-range, and background—which are often crucial to telling visual stories.

-Mindful of foreground, mid-range, and background, and in using a wide-angle lens, in turn, I shoot with ample depth-of-field.
-I am not of the current fashion in shooting shallow, with lots of “bokeh” focal blur.
-“Bokeh” is for pretty subjects in dreamy isolation.
-Sure, sometimes the situation lends itself to telling the subject’s story in isolated focus, blurring the context within which the subject is set.
-But only rarely.
-Instead, I generally feel that setting is very important to narrative.
+Mindful of foreground, mid-range, and backgroundand in using a wide-angle lensin turn, I shoot with ample depth-of-field.
+I am not of the fashion in shooting shallow, with lots of isolating focal blur.
+Instead, I generally feel that a subject’s setting is very important to the narrative.
 I’m interested in details: subject, object, setting.

 Finally, timing is where the story is told.